eclipse-tractusx/pcf-exchange-kit/docs/Software Development View/page_software-development-view.md

 ## Introduction

 The developer view provides a detailed guide on how to utilize the PCF exchange KIT effectively.
-Developer will learn how to integrate the kit into there applications and make use of the feature of exchanging pcf values via the Catena-X network.
+Developer will learn how to integrate the kit into there applications and make use of the feature of exchanging PCF values via the Catena-X network.
-IT-Administrators will learn how they need to provide pcf data and which components are needed therefore.
+IT-Administrators will learn how they need to provide PCF data and which components are needed therefore.

-This Kit covers various aspects, starting from how utilizing the available API Endpoints to used data models and how to make them available to the catena-x network.
+This Kit covers various aspects, starting from how utilize the available API Endpoints, the used data models and how to make them available to the Catena-X network.

 ## Building Block View

-The following figure shows the current high level architecture of the use case pcf exchange.
+The following figure shows the current high level architecture of the use case PCF exchange.
 It is build on an asynchronous data exchange.

 ![Building Block View](../../resources/development-view/BuildingblockView.png)